jayinai/nail-machine-learning/concepts.md

 Decision Trees (DTs) are a non-parametric supervised learning method used for classification and regression.
 It is non-parametric because there are no parameters to be learned; rather decision trees make decisions by splitting into branches according to some criteria.

-Some common criteria include Gini impurity and Shannon information gain.
-Skipping the math, the criterion needs to make sure the data is split in such a way that the left and right branches are as "separable" as possible (e.g., the best case would be all examples in the left branch belong to one class and all examples in the right branch belong to another class)
+Some common criteria include **Gini impurity and Shannon information gain**.
+Skipping the math, the criterion needs to make sure the data is split in such a way that the **left and right branches are as "pure" as possible** (e.g., the best case would be all examples in the left branch belong to one class and all examples in the right branch belong to another class)

+What are commonly used criteria to decide to **stop splitting**?
+- When the tree has reached a maximum depth
+- When the number of examples in a node is below a threshold

 Some advantages of decision trees are:
 - Simple to understand and to interpret.
 Trees can be visualized.